N1Nxx/twitter-client/README.md

 - [] Can load your lists, other users' lists
 - [] Only loads what's configured (user/list)
 - [] Can filter out retweets, replies, keyword (in or out) per user/list
+- [] Somehow works in a terminal and on a phone?

 ## Development setup